A no bake holiday dessert with a ‘pinch of healthy’ you can prepare a day or two in advance for your holiday menu.

 My sister the cook said she’s been cooking to relieve her stress.
 I thought O.K., I can do that, so I started to collect a few seasonal recipes and decided to cook with pumpkin in honor of fall.

 In all my years of cooking I’ve used pumpkin only to make pumpkin pie so it was time to expand my horizon.
 It definitely is taking my mind off the personal stress!

 This chocolate truffle recipe is one I’ve made several times but I never used pumpkin.
-The warm spices with the added pumpkin give us the holiday flavors reminiscent of fall.
+The warm spices with the added pumpkin give it the holiday flavors reminiscent of fall.

 So glad I decided to add pumpkin to the chocolate!
 What a delightful surprise and burst of fall flavors.Print